-So, if you know a woman who you think would make a good councillor, ask her to stand.
-Better yet - ask her to stand with you.
+So, if you know someone that you think would make a good councillor, ask them to stand.
+Better yet - ask them to stand with you.

 getting started

 Pull out a fresh notebook or open up a new Word document and buckle up.